Mary of the Divine Heart: Early years

 Maria Droste zu Vischering spent her childhood with her family in the Castle of Darfeld, in Rosendahl near Münster, and was a child full of life.
 Vischering was taught at home by governesses.
 On 25 April 1875, Maria and her brother Max received their First Communion.
-In April 1879, Vischering continued her education at the boarding school of the Sacré-Coeur Sisters in Riedenburg, Bavaria.
+In April 1879, Droste zu Vischering continued her education at the boarding school of the Sacré-Coeur Sisters in Riedenburg, Bavaria.
 While there, she heard a homily on Psalm 45:

 "Listen, my daughter, and understand; pay me careful heed.
 Forget your people and your father's house, that the king might desire your beauty".
-Vischering decided that she should become a religious.
+Droste zu Vischering decided that she should become a religious.